heba-alsayed-ahmad/Business-intellegence/chapter7.md

 > # *Business Intelligence for Analytics* #
 >=============================================
 The evolution of BI data infrastructure can be put into three stages:
- 1. Single-Pass Analytics Systems:This design imagines a situation where data flows linearly from OLTP to BI to the reports used by analysts.
-In this case, the data flow looks like it hits a “dead end” in the analyses.
+ 1. *Single-Pass Analytics Systems:This design imagines a situation where data flows linearly from OLTP to BI to the reports used by analysts.
+In this case, the data flow looks like it hits a “dead end” in the analyses.*
- 2. Overlapped Analytics Systems (Single-Pass and Looped)—in the real world, analysts get data from various systems (not just the official BI databases) and process it in their own analyses that are provided to decision makers,affairs,this creates data loops, which manifest downstream in overlapping and conflicting reports.
+ 2. *Overlapped Analytics Systems (Single-Pass and Looped)—in the real world, analysts get data from various systems (not just the official BI databases) and process it in their own analyses that are provided to decision makers,affairs,this creates data loops, which manifest downstream in overlapping and conflicting reports.*
- 3. Closed-Loop Analytics Systems:This stage aligns the data-flows and data-stores in support of the analytics function, and avoids the loops and overlaps in the previous stage,There is a huge conflict in the second stage between analysts who continuously evolve their own models and their IT counterparts who encode models into the databases and data flows in the form of database designs,this conflict is resolved by separating the concept of input data (stored in a “Data Arrival Stage”) and model data (stored in “Business Analytics Databases”).
+ 3. *Closed-Loop Analytics Systems:This stage aligns the data-flows and data-stores in support of the analytics function, and avoids the loops and overlaps in the previous stage,There is a huge conflict in the second stage between analysts who continuously evolve their own models and their IT counterparts who encode models into the databases and data flows in the form of database designs,this conflict is resolved by separating the concept of input data (stored in a “Data Arrival Stage”) and model data (stored in “Business Analytics Databases”).*
 >
 > # *Business Intelligence in the Analytics Framework* #
 >====================================================
- - The Business Intelligence function includes several assets (databases, systems, tools) and processes that interact with the other functions of the analytics framework.
+ - *The Business Intelligence function includes several assets (databases, systems, tools) and processes that interact with the other functions of the analytics framework.*
- - The BI function is responsible for providing the technology underpinning analytics.
+ - *The BI function is responsible for providing the technology underpinning analytics.*
- - In any case it helps to assess where the BI technology stands against a scale of what’s possible:
+ - *In any case it helps to assess where the BI technology stands against a scale of what’s possible:*
-1. Unable to provide analytics systems (data, tools and infrastructure).
+1.  *Unable to provide analytics systems (data, tools and infrastructure).*
-2. Partially provides the analytics systems and data required and refreshes the data periodically for off-line analyses.
+2.  *Partially provides the analytics systems and data required and refreshes the data periodically for off-line analyses.*
-3. Fully provides analytics systems and refreshes the data periodically for off-line analyses.
+3.  *Fully provides analytics systems and refreshes the data periodically for off-line analyses.*
-4. Enables analytics to be executed in-line, i.e., used seamlessly within business processes.
+4.  *Enables analytics to be executed in-line, i.e., used seamlessly within business processes.*
-5. Delivers enterprise-wide in-line analytics, so the organization can use analytics at scale and without delay.
+5.  *Delivers enterprise-wide in-line analytics, so the organization can use analytics at scale and without delay.*
+>
+> # *Data Sourcing*
+>==================
+> *Data Sourcing is needed to get input data for analytics, where the customer for the data is the data stewardship team.*
+> # *Transaction Processing Systems*
+> - *Online Transaction Processing systems (OLTP) are a class of systems that facilitate and manage transaction oriented applications.*
+> - *systems are geared to handle large volumes of transactions efficiently and capture data for each transaction.*
+> - *Transactions cannot be completed and logged with incomplete or inaccurate data*